ldipotetjob/nomorethanonehundredandsixtysix/content/about-nomorethan166.md

 * Scala specifications [repos](https://www.scala-lang.org/files/archive/spec/).

-So in the previous url you can find all the specifications of Scala.
-The proper version of scala specification is indicated in each post.
+The proper version of scala specification is indicated on each post.